GrassMonk/GrassMonk.github.io/index.md

 # About me

 🤠 G'Day!
 I'm a Computer Science graduate looking for professional experience in the IT industry.
 I pursue new knowledge with curiosity, and I learn best when I am creating something.
-I love making programs, drawing cartoons, walking and camping in the bush and enjoy movies, games and conversations with my friends.
+My favourite projects explore technologies which broaden my perspective of what is possible with programming and fill me with a sense of wonder and pride.
+My hobbies include making programs, drawing cartoons, walking and camping in the bush and enjoying movies, games and conversations with my friends and family.

 Lately, I have been:
 * Doing a short Python Data Analysis course by Coder Academy